 As such, while the Union officially maintains neutrality, in practice it implicitly condemns China’s actions; and this stance will hardly hold in the long term.

-Read my article on Geopolitical Monitor by clicking on the following link.
+Read my article on Geopolitical Monitor by clicking on the following link (subscription required).

 Photo credit: US Navy, Wikimedia, modified.

 Will Pakistan's Oil Discoveries Change its Geopolitical Fortunes?